ignotaC/smallsoft/README.md

                    '| tmpfile; mv tmpfile {}' \;
               Could be without '\'' but what if we have spaces or worse?
 13. parsekdump - This is wrote for openbsd ktrace output.
-Not sure how it would worko on other oses.
+Not sure how it would work on other oses.
 Anyway you ktrace your program eventualy to keep track of forks ktrace -i program.
                  Than run parsekdump and it will try to turn kdump output into lists of system calls and their percent time.